gvdb/crowns/README.md

         - The Jack can’t be scored and awards no points.
 Advancing has no effect other than to make the deception to the other player(s) more convincing
         - If accessed by a Raiding player (in the defending player’s Throne) the defending player can remove a pair of Troop cards from a rally point of the raiding player’s Throne or Stronghold.
 The Jack is then discarded
         - If a Jack is currently on a player’s Throne and they want to put another card there, the Jack and any cards used to advance it are discarded to Tombs
-    + __As a Troop:__ If placed as a part of a Troop it adds the additional requirement that the Raiding player must discard a card from their hand to pass it, known as a toll.
+    + __As a Troop:__ If placed as a part of a Troop it adds the additional requirement that the Raiding player must discard a card from their Stronghold to pass it, known as a toll.
 The Raiding player must still be able to match the strength of the Troops encountered to pass.
 Cards used to pay a toll are placed face down next to the Jack for which the toll is being paid.
 These cards are then discarded once the Raid ends
-    + __In the Stronghold:__ During a Raid if a Jack is accessed from the defending player’s Stronghold (hand) the Jack returns to the defending player’s Stronghold and the raiding player must discard one card from their hand to their Tombs
+    + __In the Stronghold:__ During a Raid if a Jack is accessed from the defending player’s Stronghold the Jack returns to the defending player’s Stronghold and the raiding player must discard one card from their Stronghold to their Tombs
         - If the raiding player only has Kings or Queens, they choose one to be shuffled back into the deck
-        - If the raiding player has no cards in their hand the raid ends
+        - If the raiding player has no cards in their Stronghold the raid ends

 ## Rallying
-* A player has a total of four rally points where Troops can be placed; two in front of their Throne and two in front of their Stronghold (hand).
+* A player has a total of four rally points where Troops can be placed; two in front of their Throne and two in front of their Stronghold.
 The House and Tombs have no rally points
 * Troops must be placed at the innermost empty rally point
 * Newly rallied Troops may be placed face down to conceal the Troop strength and suit to the opposing player.
 Troops already face up must remain face up i.e. they have been “scouted”
 * Troops can be rallied in the following ways: